Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Direct.md

 **Did we pass the scan?**

 - Finish up the scanning script by setting the script name and setting the threshold if we don't want to use the fallback score defined above.
-- Make sure that this script is set to continue on error so that we can get better reports and persist our artificats.
+- Make sure that this script is set to continue on error so that we can get better reports and persist our artifacts.

 ``` YAML
     if [ $POINTS -ge $THRESHOLD ] ; then